forcedotcom/source-tracking/README.md

 consolidate the conflict logic into SourceTracking.
 Should return a ChangeResult[] of the conflicts so commands can display.

-after pushing ebikes (testProj) the remote changes are showing in source tracking (they should have been polled for and retrieved!)

 can migrate maxRevision.json to its new home

 integration testing